KvngBleach/Linux-Notes/markdown.md

 * Package Removal: DPKG can remove installed packages from the system, ensuring that configuration files are retained or purged based on user preferences.

 * Package Querying: Users can query the status and information about installed packages, which is useful for diagnosing issues or verifying package details.

+Basic commands in DPKG:

+Installing a package from a .deb file:

+    sudo dpkg -i package.deb

+Removing a package:

+    sudo dpkg -r package-name

+Querying package information:

+    dpkg -l | grep package-name

+## systemctl in Linux

+</table> In this article, we will explore the systemctl command, an essential tool for managing services, units, and the entire systemd ecosystem in Linux.
+We must also know about systemd in Linux.

+What is systemd?

+</table> Systemd is a system and service manager for Linux operating systems.
+It is designed to replace traditional init systems like SysV init and Upstart and is responsible for initializing the system, starting services, managing daemons, and monitoring system state.
+Its approach to managing processes is both efficient and powerful.

+* Parallel startup of services, which accelerates the boot process.
+* Dependency management, ensuring that services are started in the right order.
+* Cgroups integration for resource management.
+* Enhanced logging through the journal system.
+* Socket activation, which allows services to be started on-demand.